Guy Lawson

 Guy Lawson (born 14 June 1963) is a Canadian American journalist and true crime writer who has been published in Harper's, GQ, the New York Times, and Rolling Stone.

 Early life and career

 Lawson was born in Toronto, Canada to expatriate Australian and Kiwi parents.
 After his parents divorced, he lived with his mother for a period of time before moving to Saskatchewan to rejoin his father, a journalist and writer, and then to Perth, Western Australia in 1981.
-He attended the University of Western Australia before attending law school in Cambridge, England.
+He attended the University of Western Australia, before studying law at the University of Cambridge, England.
 He briefly worked as an attorney on Wall Street in New York City in the 1990s before transitioning to journalism.